 Thursday August 16th I went to the Peabody Hotel to see Priscilla accept Elvis’ Peabody Duck Walk of Fame.
 Then I went to the 30th Anniversary Concert at the FedEx Forum.
 Like the 25th Anniversary Concert, it was video of Elvis singing on the big screen with his 1970s band playing live in stage.
 I was seated on the floor and Jerry Schilling, Joe Esposito and George Klein were sitting close to me on my left in the stands.
 The intro of this concert was just amazing!
 There was video of Jerry Schilling and Joe Esposito present day in their Elvis on Tour jackets leading “Elvis” from the upstairs at Graceland outside into a helicopter and onto the FedEx Forum.
 And it was fantastic to watch Jerry, Joe and George watch that opening!
 I’ll never forget it!

 After intermission, Priscilla walked through the crowd shaking hands.
 She introduced her family then gave a little speech.
 Then the video for Lisa Marie’s duet with her dad “In the Ghetto” was played.
 At the end the curtain lifted and there was Lisa singing on stage with a choir.
 I was SO excited – as was the sold out crowd at the FedEx Forum.
 Of course I had already seen Lisa Marie in concert several times before this, but I wasn’t expecting her to be performing live that night.

 I really loved the 30th Anniversary Elvis Week in 2007: meeting Jerry Schilling and Mary Ann Mobley, sitting on the front lawn of Graceland watching Viva Las Vegas, the Elvis film festival and the 30th Anniversary Concert with that opening and Lisa singing.
-How will the 40th Anniversary Elvis Week next week top it?
-Check back here and find out.
+It was my favorite out of all the Elvis Weeks I’ve attended.